saltukalakus/auth0-unblock-users/README.md

 # Best Practices

-Keep UNBLOCK_DELAY reasonably long and monitor the blocked/unblocked users from logs.
+Keep <b>UNBLOCK_DELAY</b> reasonably long and monitor the blocked/unblocked users from logs.
 One way to do this is by exporting the Auth0 Logs to a third party Logging Service with one of [Auth0's Log extensions](https://auth0.com/docs/extensions#export-auth0-logs-to-an-external-service).

 In the 3rd party Logging Service, create alarms for frequent blocks for the same user.
 You can permanently block a user from Auth0 dashboard in such cases if required.